 As part of the GRVM, survivors and participants in the art workshops have created 100 exquisite ceramic tiles.
 These tiles, sculpted in bas-relief and adorned with intricate designs, express individual artists' reactions to the Green River killings.
 Some tiles commemorate specific victims, while others explore themes of violence, love, and hope.

-Our long-term goal is to partner with local Washington airports, King County Colleges, and Art Galleries to develop a traveling living memorial that celebrates the resiliency of survivors and raises public consciousness about gender-based violence.
+Our first art exhibit for the Green River Victim Memorial Tiles was first on display at UW School of Social Work during June 2019.
+Our current goal is to partner with local Washington airports, King County Colleges, and Art Galleries to develop a traveling living memorial that celebrates the resiliency of survivors and raises public consciousness about gender-based violence.

-The art exhibit will offer services to women leaving prostitution and provide an opportunity for the community to learn from the history of the Green River killings.
+The art exhibit will offer education on the world of CSE and provide an opportunity for the community to learn from the history of the Green River killings.

 It will display strong artwork with emotional impact in places where art is not typically seen.
 We recognize the significant impact that trauma can have on individuals, so we're committed to ensuring that this project is grounded in sensitivity and awareness.
 The tiles' origin story will be accompanied by interpretive materials, such as an informative panel on an easel or a nearby wall, that are designed to educate and inform the viewer while avoiding any re-traumatization.